StevenRoan/backend-tools/README.md

-# cloud-logging-comparison
+# Backend Tool
-Comparing and do some simple test in modern centralized cloud logging solution ( logstash, fluentd and.. etc)
+* This repository add some example as the getting started chapter in tutorial to test the configuration.